Your Data Onboarding Process is Broken - Here's How to Fix It

 A slow customer data onboarding process can relay their time to value.
 For example, let's say your sales team finally landed a new customer after months of work, and they are ready to start using your software immediately.
 This means your developers have to drop whatever task they're doing to onboard the customer's data into your systems.
 Add in the time to wrangle, clean, and import that data, and you're likely looking at a several months long process.

 To show your customers they made the right choice, you need a simple and delightful data onboarding process that doesn't pull your team away from critical, high-level work.
-It should prevent internal bottlenecks by using tools that make it easy for your customers or teams to import data.
+It should prevent internal bottlenecks by using an External Data Platform that makes it easy for your customers or teams to import data.
 This keeps your teams focused on their tasks, instead of running to put out fires when customer data isn't imported efficiently.

 You already know the high cost of hiring a technical team that can handle a manual data onboarding process.
 But did consider the additional cost of project management, tools, and customer service.
 The more issues customers run into while importing data, the more support they need.

 If your customer data onboarding process requires a massive team effort, it's nearly impossible to scale efficiently.
 Developers end up bogged down building custom-built importers and APIs, fixing issues and bugs, and cleaning messy data.
 As the manual onboarding process drains your teams and profits, you won't have the resources to invest in new technology or products.